 However, finding the best multimeter for you can depend on a variety of factors, including how often you use it and what the primary purpose is.
 Portable handheld multimeters that are only intended for measuring small voltages can be found for less than $20, however, durable models with a variety of readout options and a digital display can sometimes cost upwards of $200.

 To help you narrow down your choices and find the best multimeter for you, we researched the best products on the market.
 Overall, our top choice for heavy-duty use is the Fluke Digital Multimeter that’s easy to use and has non-contact voltage detection.
 Read our buying guide below for more of our top picks.
-You can also find more important information and shopping for tools in our tools buying guide.
+You can also find more important information and shopping for tools in our tool buying guide.

 Top 7 Multimeters

-- Most Versatile Multimeter: AstroAI Digital Multimeter
+- AstroAI Digital Multimeter: Most Versatile Multimeter

-- Best Heavy-Duty: Milwaukee Digital Multimeter
+- Milwaukee Digital Multimeter: Best Heavy-Duty

-- Best Basic Digital Multimeter: AstroAI Multimeter
+- AstroAI Multimeter: Best Basic Digital

-- Best Value: Klein Tools MM325 Multimeter
+- Klein Tools MM325 Multimeter: Best Value

 Compare Top Multimeters